meltano/meltano/docs/src/docs/quickstart.md

 ![Meltano UI analyze example carbon emissions data explorer](/screenshots/meltano-ui-analyze-example.png)

-When after you "Run Query" you can view charts and graphs, and save interesting query results to your dashboards.
+After you "Run Query" you can view charts and graphs, and save interesting query results to your dashboards.

 ## Doing More With Meltano